Clementine951/ALGOSUP_2022_Project_3_D/Documents/Technical.md

   writer.Write(data.Length)
   writer.Write(data)
 ```
-We first write a default value, then the lenght, and finally the sound itself.
+We first write a default value, then the length, and finally the sound itself.

 ## F. PlaySynth